positively-charged/bcc/doc/details.md

 --

-If you don't want to type the the `enum` keyword when declaring an enumeration variable, you can name the enumeration with a <a href="#type-names">type name</a>.
+If you don't want to type the `enum` keyword when declaring an enumeration variable, you can name the enumeration with a <a href="#type-names">type name</a>.
 This will implicitly create a <a href="#type-aliases">type alias</a> that refers to the enumeration:

 ```
 enum FruitT {